-You can use a debugger to inspect your source code while your application is running.
-Unity supports the following code editors to debug C# code:
+Using a debugger allows you to inspect your source code while your application or game is running.
+Unity supports debugging of C# code using the following code editors:

-Although these code editors vary slightly in the debugging features they support, they all provide basic functionality such as break points, single stepping, and variable inspection.
-You can attach these code editors to the Unity Editor or Unity Player to debug your code.
+Although these code editors vary slightly in the debugger features they support, all provide basic functionality like break points, single stepping, and variable inspection.

-If Visual Studio is already installed on your computer, open it and go to Tools > Get Tools and Features… to locate and install the Visual Studio Tools for Unity plug-in.
+If Visual Studio is already installed on your computer, use its Tools > Get Tools and Features… menu to locate and install the Visual Studio Tools for Unity plug-in.

 The Unity Editor installer includes an option to install Visual Studio for Mac.
 This is the recommended way to set up Visual Studio for Mac for debugging with Unity.

-If Visual Studio for Mac is already installed on your computer, open it and go to Visual Studio > Extensions > Install from file… to locate and install the Visual Studio Tools for Unity plug-in.
+If Visual Studio for Mac is already installed on your computer, use its Extension Manager to locate and install the Visual Studio Tools for Unity plug-in.

-You can use the default installation of JetBrains Rider to debug code in Unity on Windows or Mac.
-Visit the JetBrains website to install it.
+The default installation of JetBrains Rider can debug code in Unity on Windows or Mac.
+Please visit the JetBrains website to install it.

-Once you’ve installed a code editor, open Unity, go to Preferences > External Tools and set the External Script Editor to your code editor.
+Once you’ve installed a code editor, go to Preferences > External Tools and set the External Script Editor to your chosen code editor.

-You can debug C# code as it runs in the Unity Editor while the Unity Editor is in Play Mode.
+You can debug C# code that is running in the Unity Editor while the Unity Editor is in Play Mode.

 To debug in the Editor, you need to set the Editor’s Code Optimization mode to Debug Mode, then you can attach a code editor with a debugging feature.

 When you click the Debug button in the status bar, a small pop-up window opens which contains a button you can use to switch modes.
-The window also displays information about the current mode, and describes what happens if you switch modes.
+It also displays information about the current mode, and describes what happens if you switch modes.

-To change which mode the Unity Editor starts up in, go to Edit (macOS: Unity) > Preferences > General > Code Optimization On Startup.
+To change which mode the Unity Editor starts up in, go to Edit > Preferences > General > Code Optimization On Startup.

 You can also override the mode that the Editor starts up in, or turn off the debugger listen socket.
 To do this, use the following command line arguments when you launch the Editor: